7 risk management strategies for restaurants and other food businesses

 Small business insurance: Your last line of defense

 Even with appropriate risk management measures in place, the unexpected can still happen.
 That's why small business insurance is such an important component of any restaurant’s risk management plan.
-If an elderly customer slips and breaks a hip on your entranceway, or your walk-in refrigerator breaks down, you're covered.
+You can compare food and beverage business insurance quotes online to protect your restaurant.

 Compare quotes from trusted carriers with Insureon